v5ma/selfawarenetworks/README.md

 In retrospect this a real neurohackers journal, not the whole journal, a selection of my journal over the years.

 The original files I uploaded & hosted on github.com/v5ma including the text and other types of files are the copyright of Micah Blumberg, they contain trademarks belonging to Micah Samuel Blumberg.
-Some of the content is part of provisional patents that have been filed or will be filed by Micah Blumberg.

 This github & the notes uploaded by the author of this github, which is found at github.com/v5ma are the copyright of Micah Samuel Blumberg who was born in Westminster, California, USA in the year 1980.

+The Self Aware Networks Institute.
+Copyright.
+(2021) The Self Aware Networks Institute.
+TradeMark 2021.
+All Rights Reserved.

 I once had a dream that took place about 10,000 years into the future.
 Something like the year 12,015.
-In this new world, that looked somewhat like the future as depicted in Bill & Ted's Excellent Adventure, people would gather on a digital mountain top to think about the distant past.
+In this new world, that looked somewhat like the future as depicted in the VR title Shores of Loci, people would gather on a digital mountain top to think about the distant past.
 Fascism had completely ended by about the year 2315 after a temporary global tyranny.
 The future people on this future earth would be fre, happy, & mentally healthy people.
 With advanced technology so refined you could not see it with the naked eye, but it was there with you, sentient self-aware neural clouds, mixed reality & spatial computing embedded into the air, land, sea, and space in a symbiotic relationship with mankind, mutual caretakers of the earth, the galaxy, and spacetime.

 Some of these notes are intended to become part of a book titled "Self Aware Networks by Micah Samuel Blumberg"